zoisite-rb/zoisite-rb/guides/source/api_app.md

 - Generators: It is often handy to generate a resource and get your model, controller, test stubs, and routes created for you in a single command for further tweaking.
 Same for migrations and others.
-- Plugins: Many third-party libraries come with support for Rails that reduce or eliminate the cost of setting up and gluing together the library and the web framework.
-This includes things like overriding default generators, adding Rake tasks, and honoring Rails choices (like the logger and cache back-end).
+- Plugins: Many third-party libraries come with support for Zoisite that reduce or eliminate the cost of setting up and gluing together the library and the web framework.
+This includes things like overriding default generators, adding Rake tasks, and honoring Zoisite choices (like the logger and cache back-end).

-Of course, the Rails boot process also glues together all registered components.
+Of course, the Zoisite boot process also glues together all registered components.
-For example, the Rails boot process is what uses your `config/database.yml` file when configuring Active Record.
+For example, the Zoisite boot process is what uses your `config/database.yml` file when configuring Active Record.

-**The short version is**: you may not have thought about which parts of Rails are still applicable even if you remove the view layer, but the answer turns out to be most of it.
+**The short version is**: you may not have thought about which parts of Zoisite are still applicable even if you remove the view layer, but the answer turns out to be most of it.

 The Basic Configuration
 -----------------------

-If you're building a Rails application that will be an API server first and foremost, you can start with a more limited subset of Rails and add in features as needed.
+If you're building a Zoisite application that will be an API server first and foremost, you can start with a more limited subset of Zoisite and add in features as needed.

 ### Creating a New Application

-You can generate a new api Rails app:
+You can generate a new api Zoisite app:

 ```bash
 $ rails new my_api --api